kyma-project/test-infra/cmd/image-builder/image-builder.md

 Encoding the value allows for passing special characters in the tag values without the need to escape them.

 Image Builder is used as part of the `oci-image-builder` pipeline in the ADO backend, too.
-It's used to execute steps responsible for generating image tags and signing images using the signify service.
+It's used to execute steps responsible for generating image tags and signing images using the Signify service.

 Apart from building images using ADO, Image Builder also supports the preview mode.
 In the preview mode, Image Builder does not trigger the ADO pipeline but generates a YAML file with the pipeline definition.